xuyangch/small-C-Compiler/README.md

+# SmallC Compiler
+A compiler that converts a C-like program into MIPS assembly code.
+It has 6 kinds of optimization technique including arithmetic identities, strength reduction, constant folding, constant propagation, assign elimination, and unreachable function elimination for code generation.
 # Build the Compiler
 To build the project, you need to goto the project directory and type the following in command line:
 ```